vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 }
 {% endhighlight %}

-## Building the script
+## Build the script

 We're using Building Blocks to create the call.
 The actual project is quite simple (feel free to download it [here](/assets/2024-07-13/DatabricksDataInsert.pbmx)).
-We start with a dynamic placeholder replacment block and put in the string we prepared earlier.
-Because of the placeholders it generates these sockets for each placeholder where the dynamic values can be plugged in.
+We start with a dynamic placeholder replacement block and put in the string we prepared earlier.

+Because of the placeholders, it generates these sockets for each placeholder where the dynamic values can be plugged in.
 Of course in our sample we still use fixed values to replace the placeholders.
 This is only to showcase how dynamic placeholders work.

 ![image](/assets/2024-07-13/020.png)